-Each month, Google updates Android's platform distribution numbers according to devices that have accessed the Play Store in a seven-day period.
-January's updated pie chart has just hit, and things seem to be following a fairly predictable pattern.
+It's that time again - each month, Google updates the developer dashboard to reflect Android's latest platform distribution numbers, determined according to devices that have accessed the Play Store in a seven-day period.